Zeid-Hazboun/rag_academic_papers/README.md

 Most of the code is originally from the following youtube tutorial: https://www.youtube.com/watch?v=tcqEUSNCn8I&t=254s&ab_channel=pixegami

 This projects started off as a tutorial on how to implement RAG using langchain.
 Once implemented, I wanted a way to make this useful for myself and other students.
 The steps for running the scripts can be seen below.
 There are still currently some problems with the file.
-It works for one paper ("attention is all you need"), however note for the other papers in the data/papers_pdf folder/
+It works for one paper ("attention is all you need"), however not for the other papers in the data/papers_pdf folder/

 Install dependencies.